 Lydia's name pronunciation:

-I provide administrative support to my colleagues at SASS and handle student inquiries.
-I previously worked in human resources in the non-profit sector.
-I hold a BA in communications and a post-graduate diploma in human resources.
+I provide administrative support for SASS, including answering general inquiries and assisting with booking appointments.
+I previously worked in Admissions and hold a BA in English and a diploma in business administration.

 Gail Eaton-Smith, MA/MEd